Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Introduction

-We propose Instruct-NeuralTalker, an innovative interactive framework for semantically editing talking radiance fields using human instructions.
-Given a short speech video, our approach first builds an initial TRF for the original face.
-Then users can provide text instructions specifying personalized editing goals, such as "Make him look like an old man."
-They can also adjust the weighting of the text guidance to control the extent of the edits.
+Given a short speech video, our approach first builds an initial TRF for the original sequence.
+Then users can provide text instructions specifying personalized editing goals, such as \textit{"Make him look like an old man"} or \textit{"Turn him into Edward Munch painting"}.
 Once the desired appearance is defined, we progressively modify the training dataset using ip2p during the optimization to guide the initial TRF toward the edited target.
-Ultimately, we obtain a TRF with an "old man" style that can generate corresponding talking faces driven by audio.
-Leveraging the latest efficient NeRF architecture, our method achieves real-time rendering on consumer hardware.
-We showcase some visual results in Figure \ref{fig:teaser} to demonstrate the editing ability of our method and an user interface demo in Figure \ref{inter}.
+Ultimately, we obtain a TRF with an "old man" or "Edward Munch painting" style that can generate corresponding talking faces driven by audio.
+Leveraging the latest efficient NeRF architecture, our method achieves real-time rendering on consumer hardware up to 30FPS.
+We showcase some visual results in Figure \ref{intro-1}.

-In contrast to editing static scenes, it is essential to maintain motion semantically in editing dynamic radiance fields.
-For talking faces, It involves ensuring audio-lip synchronization in the edited results.
-We observed that using a large textual guidance scale in ip2p can lead to distortions in lip shape, while using a small scale may not achieve the desired editing goals.
-To address this, we propose a progressive dataset updating strategy that gradually increases the text-guided scale and steps of the reverse diffusion process during the optimization.
-This approach helps the model to preserve lip shape in a coarse-to-fine manner.
-We also propose a lip-edge loss to restrain the edges of the lips.
-Specifically, we use the lip parsing mask and the first-order gradient of the lip region of the original face image to constrain the edited lip shape to have sharp edges.
+In contrast to editing static scenes, it is essential to consider motion consistency in editing dynamic radiance fields.
+For talking faces generation, it involves ensuring audio-lip synchronization in the edited results.
+Applying ip2p to update datasets like in2n may lead to noticeable changes in lip shape, which we attribute to the large text guidance scale and steps of the reverse diffusion process in ip2p.
+To address this, we propose a progressive dataset updating strategy that gradually increases the text guidance scale and diffusion steps during the optimization.
+This approach helps the model preserve lip shape in a coarse-to-fine manner.
+We also estimate the lip parsing mask and calculate a lip-edge loss to restrain the edges of the lips for audio-lip synchronization.